cvat-ai/cvat/cvat-canvas/README.md

 | setZLayer()  | +    | +     | +     | +    | +     | +    | +    | +      | +           | +           |

 You can call setup() during editing, dragging, and resizing only to update objects, not to change a frame.
+You can change frame during draw only when you do not redraw an existing object

+Other methods do not change state and can be used everytime.